Experience Overview

 Accommodation:

 This morning, you'll be welcomed to Country by a local Aboriginal guide.
-Then, head off on a walk through the Domes as you learn about bush tucker and bush medicine.
+Then, head off on a walk through the domes as you learn about bush tucker and bush medicine.
 Continuing into Cathedral Gorge, your guide will tell tales of how Countrymen would walk the country you’re walking.
 As you enter the gorge, your guide will share the space with you in their cultural way, whether that be through drawing, singing or storytelling.
-Then, it’s time to pack up and drive to Larrawa Station for the final night of the adventure.
-Tonight, join your group and celebrate the final night of the trip with a drink and dinner whipped up by your leader at Larrawa Station campground.
+Then, it’s time to pack up and drive to Larrawa Station for the last night of your Kimberleys adventure.
+Tonight, join your group and celebrate the trip with a drink and dinner at Larrawa Station campground.

 Accommodation: